supabase/pg_net/README.md

 # Extension Configuration

-the extension creates 3 configurable variables:
+The extension creates the following configurable variables:

 1. **pg_net.batch_size** _(default: 200)_: An integer that limits the max number of rows that the extension will process from _`net.http_request_queue`_ during each read
 2. **pg_net.ttl** _(default: 6 hours)_: An interval that defines the max time a row in the _`net.http_response`_ will live before being deleted.
 Note that this won't happen exactly after the TTL has passed.
 The worker will perform this deletion while its processing requests.